dxdxdt/proone/doc/sws.md

 IPv6 network targets.

 Proone always favours IPv6 connectivity.
-Whenever the instance connects to the public DNS over TLS servers or an authoritive heartbeat host, it attempts to establish both IPv4 and IPv6 connection.
+Whenever the instance connects to the public DNS over TLS servers or an authoritative heartbeat host, it attempts to establish both IPv4 and IPv6 connection.
 If both connections are established, the instance drops the IPv4 connection and uses IPv6 connection.
 The minor issue with this approach is when the IPv6 handshake process takes a little longer than